wp-plugins/sp-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A quick, easy way to add an responsive FAQs page.
+You can use this plugin as a jquery ui accordion.

 == Description ==
 Many CMS site needs a FAQs section.
 SP faqs plugin  allows you add, manage and display FAQ on your wordpress website.

-This faqs plugin add a FAQs page in your wordpress website.
+This faqs plugin add a FAQs page in your wordpress website with  jquery ui accordion.

 The faq plugin adds a "FAQ" tab to your admin menu, which allows you to enter FAQ Title and FAQ Description items just as you would regular posts.

-we have also used faq accordion function so that user can show/hide FAQ titles.
+we have also used faq  jquery ui accordion function so that user can show/hide FAQ titles.

 To use this FAQ plugin just create a new page and add this FAQ short code <code>[sp_faq limit="-1"]</code>

 = Features include: =
 * Just create a FAQs page and add short code <code>[sp_faq limit="-1"]</code>
+* jquery ui accordion
 * Add thumb image for FAQ
 * Easy to configure FAQ page
 * Smooth FAQ Accordion effect